 Growing cotton demands enormous quantities of pesticides, which expose farm workers to dangerous chemicals, and it takes around 10,000 litres of water to produce 1kg of cotton fabric, according to the Water Footprint Network.
 Transporting the fibre from source to manufacturer to retailer produces high levels of carbon emissions, while mass production, the fast fashion phenomenon and competitive pricing rely on the exploitation of factory workers, particularly in under-developed countries.
 When it comes to turning cotton into denim, indigo dyeing, stonewashing and bleaching all demand vast quantities of water, and while sandblasting (which can give workers an incurable lung disease called silicosis) is illegal in the UK, many countries still allow it.

 In London, Blackhorse Lane Ateliers has championed slow fashion by supporting local artisans for more than 50 years, and using heritage construction techniques on its vintage-style selvedge trousers.
-All its jeans are made with raw denim (saving water and energy), which then fade and age with each individual wearer.
+All its jeans are made with raw denim (saving water and energy), that fades and ages with each individual, wearer by local machinists who are all offered shared ownership in the company.
 Similarly, Saltspin has introduced laser washing, which uses zero water and 60 per cent less chemicals than conventional methods.
 E.L.V.
 Denim (an acronym for East London Vintage) turns deadstock into one-of-a-kind patchwork designs that save kilos of discarded denim from ending up in landfill.

-In 2018, online retailer Lyst saw a 47 per cent increase in searches for ‘organic cotton’ ‘vegan leather’ and ‘econyl’, a regenerated nylon.
+In 2018, online retailer Lyst saw a 47 per cent increase in searches for ‘organic cotton’ ‘vegan leather’ and ‘econyl’, a regenerated nylon, with consumer interest in these materials only growing since.
 The message?
 Materials matter, and consumers care.
 “It’s easy to get lost in the jargon,” Firth says, “especially when the term ‘sustainable’ is used as a catch-all.”
 But some labels are working to make terms clearer – look for BCI Cotton for a fibre produced using sustainable farming practices; Oeko-Tex for brands that prioritise transparency and high production standards; and Intertek, which provides quality assurance.